c1570/CrankThePRINT/README.md

 and replaces PRINTs in the code by SYS commands that do the same thing the PRINTs did, but faster:
 Printing those 39 characters mentioned above will take CtP about 1500 cycles².

-The result is very compiler friendly, so do put CtP's result code through some BASIC compiler such as [Blitz](https://csdb.dk/release/?id=173267) for additional speed.
+The result is very compiler friendly, so do put CtP's result code through some BASIC compiler such as [Reblitz64](https://github.com/c1570/Reblitz64) for additional speed.

+Impatient?
+Have a look at [run_tests.sh](run_tests.sh).

 * CtP supports a simple PRINT AT variant (a very short SYS helper), too.
 See [tests.txt](tests.txt) to get an idea how it works.
 * CtP tries to combine consecutive PRINT commands.